Implementing accessibility skills: Descriptive links

 Why this matters

 When you paste a URL into a document or page, it is usually rendered automatically as a clickable link.
 Although this is convenient, it poses two difficulties for anyone with a screen reader.
-First, many URLs are long and full of strings of letters and numbers that are meaningful for a database but not for human understanding.
+First, many URLs are long and full of strings of letters and numbers that are meaningful for a database but not for human comprehension.

 Also, because users with screen readers often use the tab key to get through a page or document, links need to make sense out of context, which makes link text with vague words such as “click here,” “here” or “more” confusing.